Skip to Content

 As a lawyer working in private practice, you must hold or be covered by an approved PII policy in Victoria, unless we have granted you an exemption.
 The Legal Practitioners’ Liability Committee (LPLC) generally issues PII policies for Victorian lawyers who work in private practice.

-If you hold a policy that is not issued by the LPLC, you will need to apply for an exemption by providing relevant documentation to demonstrate you hold appropriate insurance coverage.
+If you hold a policy that is not issued by the LPLC, you will need to apply for a PII exemption (see exemptions below).

-If you are a Victorian lawyer who is employed by an interstate law practice, the principal must provide us with a copy of the law practice’s approved interstate PII policy.
+If you are a Victorian lawyer who is employed by an interstate law practice, the principal must provide us with a copy of the law practice’s approved interstate PII policy and a copy all of the interstate Principal Practising Certificates.
 They can do this via the lawyer enquiry form.

 Community legal services

-If you hold a policy with another provider, you will need to provide us with the full policy via the lawyer enquiry form.
+If you hold a policy with another provider, you will need to apply to have it approved pursuant to section 13 of the Uniform Application Act.
+You can do this by sending us a copy of the full policy via the lawyer enquiry form.

 Corporate and government lawyers

-If you’re a corporate or government lawyer, you don’t need professional indemnity insurance, unless you intend to provide pro bono legal services outside of a CLS.
+If you’re a corporate or government lawyer, you don’t need professional indemnity insurance unless you are volunteering at a CLS (in which case the CLS will generally arrange PII) or intend to provide pro bono legal services outside of a CLS.
 In this case, you will need to be covered by insurance.

 Overseas lawyers practising in Victoria